solo-io/supergloo/docs/content/reference/cli/meshctl_install_enterprise.md

-      --kubecontext string         Name of the kubeconfig context to use for the management cluster --namespace string           namespace in which to install Gloo Mesh (default "gloo-mesh") -r, --register                   Also register the cluster
+      --kubecontext string         Name of the kubeconfig context to use for the management cluster --namespace string           namespace in which to install Gloo Mesh (default "gloo-mesh") -r, --register                   Also register the cluster -v, --verbose                    Enable verbose logging
-      --set stringArray            Extra helm values for the Gloo Mesh chart.
-  -v, --verbose                    Enable verbose logging
       --version string             Version to install.
                                    Community defaults to meshctl version, enterprise defaults to latest stable